Custom InstallationLearn how to use the installer

 - Make sure the latest version of Java 7 is installed on your TIES node server.

-- LINUX USERS: Install MySQL Server.
-Create a user with admin rights on all schemas beginning with ‘ties_‘.
+- Install MySQL Server.
+Create a user with admin rights on all schemas beginning with ‘ties_‘. (save this username/password for connecting to database in later step)

 Step 4: Run the installer